10Kang/Database-SQL/README.md

 * The insert_data.sh and queries.sh are the bash shell script for inserting data from games.csv and also data query for information

-* The salon.sql and salon.sh is dedicated for the project named "Salon Appointment Scheduler"
+* The salon.sql and salon.sh are dedicated for the project named "Salon Appointment Scheduler"

-* The element.sh and periodic_table.sql is dedicated for the project name "Periodic Table Database"
+* The element.sh and periodic_table.sql are dedicated for the project named "Periodic Table Database"

+* The number_guess.sh and number_guess.sql are dedicated for the project named "Number Guessing Game"